What are Critical Issues Forums?

 The Georgia Partnership conducts Forums three times a year that offer interesting discussion on topical education subjects.
 They are free and open to the public and offer guest speakers, panel discussions and an opportunity for audience questions/answers.
 (See left side of page for details on the next Forum - August 18.)

-The last Forum, April 28, was sponsored by AT&T and focused on "The Wellness Impact on Education."
+The first Forum of 2016, April 28, also sponsored by AT&T, focused on "The Wellness Impact on Education."
+Video Report

 CNHI (Moultrie Observer) - Deal called upon to improve mental health system

 Henry Daily Herald - Officials discuss solutions to tackling youth mental healthcare

 Insider Advantage (subscription required) - Georgia ranks low in "Wellness of Education"

 WABE-Radio - Ga. officials acknowledge child mental health care hurdles

 There was also a wealth of related informational material available to the attendees.
 Here are links to those publications:

 Children's Mental Health Study (Georgia House of Representatives)